FluidTYPO3/vhs/README.md

 Download and install as TYPO3 extension.
 That's it.
 There are no configuration options apart from the arguments which each ViewHelper accepts.

+## Settings

+Although there are no static TypoScript files which can be included, VHS does support a few key settings which are defined in TypoScript:

+* `plugin.tx_vhs.settings.debug = 1` can be used to enable general debugging, which affects:
+  - Asset inclusions are debugged right before inclusion in the page
+* `plugin.tx_vhs.settings.each.debug = 1` can be used to enable debug output from individual
+  ViewHelper instances.
+Applies when a ViewHelper uses the "debug" parameter (where this is supported) and/or when `plugin.tx_vhs.settings.debug = 1`.
+* `plugin.tx_vhs.settings.useDebugUtility` which causes VHS to use Extbase's DebugUtility to dump variables.
+If this setting is not defined a value of `1` is assumed.

 ## Usage

 To use the ViewHelpers in your Fluid templates simply add the namespace: